microsoft/semantic-kernel/dotnet/samples/CreateChatGptPlugin/MathPlugin/README.md

 - A generator that automatically converts prompts into prompt endpoints
 - The ability to add additional native functions as endpoints to the plugin

-To learn more about using this starter, see the Semantic Kernel documentation that describes how to [create a OpenAI plugin](https://learn.microsoft.com/en-us/semantic-kernel/agents/chatgpt-plugins).

 ## Prerequisites

 - [.NET 6](https://dotnet.microsoft.com/download/dotnet/8.0) is required to run this starter.